akrsmv/server-client-etl/README.md

     * Every 5 seconds it reads the `server_events.jsonl` file _(poorly simulating Kafka consumer fetching from the Broker)_ and
         * _(Taken approach a.)_ aggregates all revenue updates deltas per user
         * updates database in transaction, per user
+    * NOTE: Exponential backoff may reach 17 minutes (if at the 10th, last retry attempt)

 **Limitations**